 - Try using some of the online tools in order to practice sample questions

 - Review tutorial questions

 - Complete the Mock exams and worksheets created by PASS as additional practice.

 - Use practice websites such as Khan Academy

 - This will review not only questions but also lecture content

 - They have office hours in which they may be answer some of your general chemistry questions or questions regarding your degree.

-- For CHEM 1001 there is a list on CULearn for Chemistry Tutors if you think that you may need additional course related assistance
+- For CHEM 1001 there is a list on Brightsapce for Chemistry Tutors if you think that you may need additional course related assistance

 - For general studying techniques and time management feel free to come to the SSSC to be assigned a mentor to go over different techniques such as these.